 Today's farming operations often involve large and complex machinery.
 Huge combines, raised dump beds, oversized wagons, grain augers, planters, spraying equipment, and metal irrigation pipes are all excellent conductors of electricity.

-Such equipment contacting overhead power lines is the leading cause of electrocution in the Midwest, according to the ILEC.
+Such equipment contacting overhead power lines is the leading cause of electrocution in the Midwest, according to the the electrical companies.

 It also is extremely vital that farmers thoroughly evaluate new or used equipment that is being used for the first time on their property.
 Farmers should take special note of larger, modern equipment such as tractors and combines with higher antennas that could create power line clearance threat.